kimtuck/MdDS/_posts/2018-11-08-my-new-unwanted-mystery-illness-life.md

 <div style="padding: 12px; background-color: #f1f9fa; line-height: 1.4;">
 <h5>Notes from the MdDS Foundation</h5>
 The MdDS Foundation supports evidence-based research and fact-based findings.
-However, we recognize that CBD is a very current topic and the comments are open for discussion.
+Research dedicated to developing an orphan drug for MdDS is needed.
+Meanwhile, we recognize that CBD is a very current topic and the comments are open for discussion.
 Please note the following:
 <ul>
  	<li><strong>No endorsement of treatments or medications is made or implied by publishing this anecdotal post.
 Please read our <a href="https://mddsfoundation.org/disclaimer/">Medical Disclaimer</a>.</strong></li>
  	<li>Exercise due diligence when investigating any treatment or therapy, whether alternative or traditional.</li>